21 Things You're Doing That Put You at Risk for Cancer

-Recommendation: There are things you can do to reduce your risk like eating a healthy diet low in sugar and processed foods and getting enough exercise.
+The Remedy Rx: There are things you can do to reduce your risk like eating a healthy diet low in sugar and processed foods and getting enough exercise.
 Both will help you maintain a healthy weight and reduce your cancer risk—and according to Harvard Health, have the added benefit of boosting your mood.
 Start now with these effective weight loss tricks you probably haven't tried before.

 You Are Being Exposed to Air Pollution